dotenv-org/dotenv-vault/README.md

 $ git push
 ```

-Tell your teammates to pull the latest changes and run the pull command:
+Tell your teammates to pull the latest `.env` changes with the `pull` command.

 ```bash
 $ git pull
 $ dotenv-vault pull
 ```

 That's it!
-You synced your .env file.
+You securely backed-up and synced your `.env` file.

 ## Multiple Environments